urasinskipawel/urasinskipawel/README.md

 ## About me:

 - 💪 I'm not afraid of new challenges, and failures motivate me twice
-- ✍️ Currently I'm learning Typescript, MySql, Express
+- ✍️ Currently I'm learning ReactJS and NestJS
 - 🥅 My main goal  is to find a job as a Junior JavaScript Developer in the near future
 - 👪 I'm a husband and father of a wonderful family
 - 🏐 I'm a great sports enthusiast especially volleyball